stfc/PSyclone/examples/gocean/eg5/extract/README.md

 (see https://psyclone-dev.readthedocs.io/en/latest/working_practises.html
 for the correct way of checking out all required software) .
 You can set the environment variable ``INF_DIR`` to point to a different directory.

-The NetCDF extraction library in ``../../../../lib/extract/netcdf`` is used as default, and will also be automatically compiled.
-You can set the environment variable ``EXTRACT_DIR`` to point to a different library if required.
+The stand-alone extraction library in ``../../../../lib/extract/standalone/dl_esm_inf`` is used as default, and will also be automatically compiled.
+You can also use the NetCDF based extraction library by setting the environment variable `TYPE` to `netcdf` when calling `make`, e.g.:

+    $ TYPE=netcdf make

+This will then use ``../../../../lib/extract/netcdf/dl_esm_inf`` as extraction library.
+The binary will either be called ``extract.standalone`` or ``extract.netcdf``.
 More details on compiling these libraries are in the corresponding subdirectories.
 To create and compile the example, modify the Makefile if required and type ``make``.

-PSyclone is supplied with the ``extract_transform.py`` transformation script which will add extract regions around the invokes:
+This examples uses the ``extract_transform.py`` transformation script which will add extract regions around the invokes:
 ```
 psyclone -nodm -l -api "gocean1.0"             \